emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 ## Client-Side {#client-side}

-Our [examples](http://near.dev) include several web based sample applications that rely on `near-api-js` for all of their Axion platform connectivity and interaction.
+Our [examples](http://near.dev) include several web based sample applications that rely on `near-api-js` for all of their Fermi platform connectivity and interaction.
 It's possible to explore the examples in an online IDE (gitpod), and prototype your Smart Contracts and client-side web apps in a single environment.

 All client-side applications using `near-api-js` share a similar pattern for connecting to the network.